-Where course rules permit, block exemption of a fixed number of credit points may be given on the basis of prior completion of studies judged to be equally acceptable within the structure of the course.
+Where course rules permit, block exemption of a fixed number of credit points may be given on the basis of assessed learning outcomes judged to be equally acceptable within the structure of the course.

-Credit may be granted on a provisional basis, in which case the confirmation of the granting of credit is dependent on the student's performance in some specified part of the course.
+Credit may be granted on a provisional basis, in which case confirmation of the granting credit is dependent on the student's performance in some specified part of the course.